iltommi/qdb-documentation/source/api/cpp.rst

         Adds an entry to the quasardb server.
 If the entry already exists the method will fail and will return ``qdb_e_alias_already_exists``.

-        The handle must be initialized and connected (see :cpp:func`connect).
+        The handle must be initialized and connected (see :func:`connect`).

         :param alias: A pointer to a null-terminated string representing the entry's alias to create.
         :param content: A pointer to a buffer that represents the entry's content to be added to the server.